- Download a course guide

 Your online learning experience is enriched by interaction with lecturers and your fellow classmates.
 You can expect input and feedback from your lecturers and tutors as well as regular real-time sessions where you speak with the instructor and fellow students.

 Find out more about the University of Melbourne online learning experience.

-- Professor Ian Everall, Cato Chair of Psychiatry and Head of the Department of Psychiatry
+- Professor Bernhard Baune, Cato Chair and Head of Department of Psychiatry

 - Professor Chris Pantelis, Foundation Professor of Neuropsychiatry